 Clore/Chevening Fellowships for nationals from Mexico, China, India, South Africa, Brazil, Jordan or Egypt

 In 2016/17 the Foreign and Commonwealth Office will fund up to 6 Chevening/Clore Fellowships on the Clore Leadership Programme.
-Applications are now open and close on 3 November, 2015.
-For full information on how to apply click here.
+Applications are now CLOSED.

 Scholarships for Hong Kong Nationals